10326622-Compiler/Airbnb-Clone/README.md

 Page	Description
 Property Listing View	Displays available properties in a grid layout with filters for location, price, and amenities.
 Listing Detailed View	Shows full property details with images, ratings, host information, and a booking form.
-Simple Checkout View	Streamlined payment and booking confirmation interface.
+Simple Checkout View	Streamlined payment and booking confirmation interface

 💡 Importance of User-Friendly Design

 A well-designed booking system: